sparsetech/pine/README.md

 # MetaWeb
 [![Build Status](https://travis-ci.org/MetaStack-pl/MetaWeb.svg)](https://travis-ci.org/MetaStack-pl/MetaWeb)

-MetaWeb provides Scala and Scala.js bindings for HTML5.
+MetaWeb provides reactive Scala and Scala.js bindings for HTML5.

-It implements a DOM as an immutable tree.
-This tree can be transformed into a stateful tree.
-There are two different state trees:
+We implemented the DOM as two trees:

-- Zero-way: Initially just a copy of the immutable tree.
-Attributes and children can be updated, but don't trigger changes.
+- `tree`: This tree is immutable and non-reactive (no changes are triggered when attributes are updated).
+Every node has a method `state` to obtain a stateful version that can be modified.
-- Reactive: Value updates will trigger changes.
+- `state`: This tree is mutable and reactive.
+Value updates will trigger changes.
 Two-way binding is supported, so that value updates in the rendered tree (i.e. browser DOM) will be propagated back.

-This allows for more fine-grained control as one-way and two-way binding have a slightly higher memory and performance footprint.
+`tree` and `state` nodes can be used interchangeably.
+This allows for more fine-grained control as `state` nodes have a slightly higher memory/performance footprint and cannot be reused.

 MetaWeb has two rendering methods: